 1.2.5 All homes are expected to be let at the rent listed in the original bid.
 Where there are to be changes to the rents forecast in the original offer the provider must notify us.
 Homes England may require a revised offer submission for the scheme as the revised rent may affect the amount of grant payable on a scheme.

 1.3.1 Affordable Rent property is made available for rent up to a maximum of 80% of gross market rent (inclusive of service charges).
 For further information see section 2.

-1.3.2 Section 2.4 of Decision Instrument 5 ‘Revision to the Tenancy Standard: Affordable Rent’ required that any homes offered at an Affordable Rent must have been delivered through a contract with the Agency or converted to Affordable Rent as part of an agreed conversion programme to support delivery of homes from an Agency affordable homes contract.
+1.3.2 Section 2.4 of Decision Instrument 5 ‘Revision to the Tenancy Standard: Affordable Rent’ required that any homes offered at an Affordable Rent must have been delivered through a contract with Homes England or converted to Affordable Rent as part of an agreed conversion programme to support delivery of homes from a Homes England affordable homes contract.

 1.3.3 Allocations and nominations processes for Affordable Rent homes are expected to comply with the requirements of the Tenancy Standard; and Registered Providers will be under the same statutory and regulatory obligations as they are when allocating properties for Social Rent.